msg-CareerPaths/AWS-Cloud-Training/README.md

 ## Working Mode

 The road-map consists of several steps.
 In each step, a set of theoretical concepts are explored, supported by reference documentation, book chapters, tutorials and videos.
-In parallel, a simple application will be built with the learned concepts in the [AWS-CDK](#aws-cdk) chapter.
+After the completion of the theoretical part, a small *infrastructure-as-code* application will be built with the learned concepts in the [AWS-CDK](#aws-cdk) chapter.

-All the code written must be published on GitHub.
+All the code written in the [AWS-CDK](#aws-cdk) chapter must be published on GitHub.
 Access the [this link](https://classroom.github.com/a/5j3Nt96U) to create your own repository.
 In order to request a code review from the trainers, you must open a pull request from the develop to the master branch.

 ## Environment